 A life insurance policy that covers mortgage payments if you die unexpectedly and can no longer make them.
 Mortgage protection insurance pays out directly to your lender and ensures your family won’t be stuck making costly mortgage payments.

-A life insurance policy that does not pay out any dividends to the policyholder.
-A term life insurance policy, which does not have any cash value, is a non-participating life insurance policy.
+A life insurance policy that does not participate in any dividends issued by the insurer.
+For instance, a term life insurance policy, which does not have any cash value, is a non-participating life insurance policy.

 Open enrollment